 Individual Performance and Contributions.
-The Committee makes an assessment of individual executive performance and contributions.
+The Committee assesses individual executive performance and contributions.
 The individual performance assessments made by the Committee are based in part on input from executive management.
-As part of our executive compensation process, our Chief Executive Officer and President each provide input to the Committee on the individual performance and contributions of our executive officers other than themselves.
-With respect to assessing the individual performance of our Chief Executive Officer, the Committee relies on an annual assessment completed by our Nomination, Evaluation and Corporate Governance Committee.
-In evaluating the performance of our President, the Committee relies on input from our Chief Executive Officer.
+As part of our executive compensation process, our Chief Executive Officer provides input to the Committee on the individual performance and contributions of our executive officers other than the Executive Chairman and himself.
+With respect to assessing the individual performance of our Executive Chairman and Chief Executive Officer, the Committee relies on an annual assessment completed by our Nomination, Evaluation and Corporate Governance Committee.
 While the Committee believes input from management and outside advisors is valuable, the Committee makes its recommendations and decisions based on its independent analysis and assessment.